MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-peercaching-and-getconfigurationflags.md

 ---
 title: bitsadmin peercaching and getconfigurationflags
-description: Windows Commands topic for bitsadmin peercaching and getconfigurationflags, which gets the configuration flags that determine if the computer serves content to peers and can download content from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin peercaching** and **getconfigurationflags**, which gets the configuration flags that determine if the computer serves content to peers and if it can download content from peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article